Te Kete Ipurangi Navigation:

 • in a protective way?

 Non-personalised, unwanted digital junk email is called spam.
 Often sent as bulk emails spam is often harmless, whereas phishing is more targeted.
-Whether it be via phone, email, credit card fraud, online transactions, fake websites, online gaming and social media, digital scammers or cybercriminals are on the rise and they’re wanting to steal your personal details, and information as well as money.
+Whether it be via phone, email, credit card fraud, online transactions, fake websites, online gaming and social media, digital scammers or cybercriminals are on the rise and they want to steal your personal details, and information as well as money.
 Being able to recognise and know how to respond to fraudulent electronic communications is a valuable skill for the 21st Century.

 Website icon